Elias Díaz Player Props: Rockies vs. Reds

 Elias Díaz At The Plate

-- Among the qualifying hitters in MLB play, he ranks 18th in batting average, 56th in on-base percentage, and 54th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 25th in batting average, 61st in on-base percentage, and 58th in slugging.

-- He has gone deep in 12.5% of his games this season, and 3.2% of his plate appearances.
+- In 12.3% of his games this year, he has gone deep, and 3.1% of his trips to the dish.

-- Diaz has picked up an RBI in 35.9% of his games this year, with two or more RBI in 17.2% of his games.
-He has also driven in three or more runs in two contests.
+- Diaz has driven in a run in 23 games this season (35.4%), including 11 games with more than one RBI (16.9%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 21 games this year (32.8%), including multiple runs in four games.
+- He has scored a run in 22 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.